 The transition to coming home after spending time at a treatment facility is going to take some adjustment for everyone in the family.
 No one can pretend that you are welcoming someone home who has been away on vacation or working out of town for a time, and it would be a mistake to try to pretend that nothing of significance happened.

 Both the person arriving home and the family members awaiting their arrival will likely be experiencing a variety of emotions.
-Each wants everything to go well, but may be feeling nervous, awkward and happy all at the same time.
+Each wants everything to go well but may be feeling nervous, awkward and happy all at the same time.
 There may also be guilt or regret on the part of the addict for past events or that they didn’t get clean sooner.
 The person may be anxious to make amends to those they care about (and hoping their efforts will be enough).

 To get the homecoming off to a good start, here are some things that you can do to help someone coming home after spending time in a drug or alcohol treatment facility:

 - Make sure they have a space to call their own.
 If you are awaiting the arrival of your spouse or partner, this isn’t as much of an issue.
-If you are waiting for a son, daughter, brother, sister or other family member, prepare a room for them or set aside a space in your home that they can call their own.
+If you are waiting for a son, daughter, brother, sister or other family members, prepare a room for them or set aside a space in your home that they can call their own.

 - Set clear boundaries from the beginning.
-It’s a good idea to sit down to discuss everyone’s understanding about expectations shortly after your loved one arrives.
+It’s a good idea to sit down to discuss everyone’s understanding of expectations shortly after your loved one arrives.
 Write down a list of what you expect from each other, along with the consequences if they fail to follow through.
 The expectations and consequences will differ with each situation, but some of them might include keeping one’s bedroom tidy, helping with chores (these can be itemized), volunteering or looking for paid work for a set number of hours each week, attending 12-step meetings regularly, etc.

 Add to the contract that if your family member is struggling with some aspect of the expectations that they can ask for help and that the family is available to provide support.
 Put a date on the contract when it will be reviewed and updated, since circumstances and needs change.
 You might want to try the initial one for a month or two and see if it is working for everyone concerned.
 At that point, you can make changes or leave it as is.